Dragon's blood in skincare

 Does dragon's blood help with shaving irritation?

 Yes — it's well-suited to post-shave application.
-Shaving creates micro-injuries; dragon's blood accelerates fibroblast migration (faster healing), reduces inflammation, and forms a protective film on the abraded stratum corneum.
+Shaving creates micro-injuries; dragon's blood is studied for fibroblast migration, has been studied in inflammation research, and forms an astringent film on the abraded stratum corneum.
 WhollyKaw's aftershave splashes, balms, and toners use dragon's blood specifically for this combination of mechanisms.

 Can I put dragon's blood directly on cuts?